 Website loading times can be measured using a variety of tools, each offering a different set of advantages and disadvantages.
 Here are a few of the best free methods for measuring site speed.

 Using Chrome or Firefox Browsers

-Both browsers offer a comprehensive developer tools feature that shows page loading timeline so not only can you see what the page speed is, but also what elements are taking up the most time.
+Both browsers offer comprehensive developer tools which feature a page loading timeline so not only can you see what the page speed is, but also what elements are taking up the most time.

 The default page for measuring site speed should be Googles own PageSpeed Insights